If I had to pick only one pack in this round-up, I guess I'd go for Aether Plus 70 [read my review].

 - A younger backpacker who is still growing,

-...then I'd spare you from reading the rest of this article and recommend you the Aether AG my eyes closed.
+... then I'd spare you from reading the rest of this article and recommend the Aether Plus all day long (and with my eyes closed).
+Why?
+Because it offers a much lengthier harness adjustment than the Baltoro.

-Otherwise you're risking the pack fitting you poorly - which is pretty much the only non-negotiable factor when getting a new backpack.
+Otherwise you risk the pack fitting you poorly, which is pretty much the only non-negotiable factor when getting a new backpack.

-Although Gregory is also popular for its mostly helpful customer service and warranty, to my experience and knowledge, they still aren't as good as Osprey.
+Although Gregory is generally applauded for helpful customer service and a good product warranty, to my experience and knowledge, they still aren't as good as Osprey.

 This way you can stop worrying about your backpack and just enjoy your time outdoors.
-Honestly they've never let me down.
+Honestly, Osprey has never let me down.

-I guess I wouldn't recommend Aether AG 70 PRO to 95% of you, because it lacks a lot of features and is more focused on keeping the comfort as high as possible while decreasing the weight as much as possible.
+I guess I wouldn't recommend the Aether Plus 75 PRO to 95% of you because it lacks a lot of features and is more focused on keeping the comfort as high as possible while decreasing the weight as much as possible.

-The only scenario I can think of where this pack would be more suitable would be alpine climbs with remote basecamps, or ambitious thru-hikes where the only trail is the one you make.
-Osprey themselves also put this pack at this place (source at rei.com).
+The only scenario I can think of where this pack would be more suitable is alpine climbs with remote basecamps, or ambitious thru-hikes where the only trail is the one you make.

 Conclusion

-If I had to pick only one pack in this round-up, I guess I'd go for Aether AG 70 [read my review].
+If I had to pick only one pack in this roundup, I'd go for Aether Plus 70 [read my review].

-As for Baltoro, unless you come across a Baltoro on sale for at least, say, 50 USD cheaper than the corresponding Aether AG, then I don't think the sacrifices you make would worth it.
+As for the Baltoro, unless you come across a Baltoro on sale for at least $50 cheaper than the corresponding Aether Plus, I don't think the sacrifices in features and quality are worth it.

 Guide: Backpacks